prometheus/docs/content/docs/alerting/configuration.md

 under the condition that an alert exists that matches another set of matchers.
 Both alerts must have a set of equal labels.

+__Alerts can inhibit themselves.
+Avoid writing inhibition rules where an alert matches both source and target.__

 ```
 # Matchers that have to be fulfilled in the alerts to be muted.
 target_match: